anjathiart/100-days-of-code/r1-log.md

 ### R1D83 - 20201025
 Linguilearn.
 Updated the word_search endpoint to have an extra step where the word is first looked for in the DB before hitting the Oxford API, and then saving it to the DB if a valid match is found.
 Also added a route for a user to add a word to their list.
 And added more unit tests.

+### R1D84 - 20201026
+Linguilearn.
+Renamed some routes and models.
+Decided to append all api views with 'api/'.
+Added more endpoints for users managing their entries.
+Busy implementing much of this as model methods.
+Have not needed to implement managers yet.
+Wrote some unit tests.
+Next I want to write some exceptions to use in the models for error handling in the views.